 A number of new features have been incorporated into Waveform Roughing which improve efficiency and performance.
 These include support for new tools in trochoidal machining strategies, allowing for ramped lead-ins with high angles, typically between ten and 20 degrees.

 Z-step Auto Variable Strategy

 Algorithms concerning the Z-step Auto Variable Strategy have been revised and improved, allowing for a smoother toolpath distribution on the part.
 Also, with improvements to Tapping and Threading, it’s now possible to define Surface Selection in the Machining Zone section of the toolpath menu.
 Previously surface management was fully automatic, and it wasn’t possible to ignore surfaces or add optional surfaces.

 A major highlight is a change to the way part activation is managed, allowing for a rougher, lighter and simpler model to be used by Roughing Toolpaths, speeding up calculation times.
 In earlier versions of the software, one set of activation parameters was applicable for all types of toolpaths in a given workzone.
 Now, two sets can be defined by users, and setting specific values for roughing toolpaths creates a different mesh model, cutting calculation times by up to half.

-Stock Initialisation Feature
+Stock Initialization Feature

-The new Stock Initialisation feature generates a stock model for just a specific area of a component, defined by selected surfaces.
+The new Stock Initialization feature generates a stock model for just a specific area of a component, defined by selected surfaces.
 This is particularly useful when only certain areas of a part need to be repaired.